 - “The Critical-Norm: The Performativity of Critique and the Potentials of Performance."
 Text & Performance Quarterly (2013)

-- "(Love)sick Aliens in the Wasteland: Queer Temporal Camp in Araki's Teen Apocalyptic Trilogy."
+- "(Love) Sick Aliens in the Wasteland: Queer Temporal Camp in Araki's Teen Apocalyptic Trilogy."
 Critical Studies in Media Communication (2012)

 - "Frustrating the 'I': Critical Dialogic Reflexivity with Personal Voice."
 Text & Performance Quarterly (2011)